 How do you determine age (grade) requirements?

 A child is permitted to play in the level of the age he/she is or turns during the season.
-For example, if a child is 6 years old, but turns 7 during the basketball season, he/she may play in the 7-8 year old league.
-If a young person is 15 when the season starts but turns 16 during the season, he/she may play in the 13-15 year old league.
+For example, if a child is 6 years old, but turns 7 during the basketball season, he/she may play in the 7 to 8-year-old league.
+If a young person is 15 when the season starts but turns 16 during the season, he/she may play in the 13 to 15-year-old league.

 What is the difference between a YMCA sports class or clinic and a YMCA sports league?

 The YMCA offers sports leagues, classes and clinics.
 Classes and clinics are instructional in nature and designed to teach the basic fundamentals of each sport.
 Leagues are set up with weekly team practices and organized games throughout the season.